rancher/docs/content/k3s/latest/en/installation/ha-embedded/_index.md

 weight: 40
 ---

 As of v1.0.0, K3s is previewing support for running a highly available control plane without the need for an external database.
 This means there is no need to manage an external etcd or SQL datastore in order to run a reliable production-grade setup.
-While this feature is currently experimental, we expect it to be the primary architecture for running HA K3s clusters in the future.

 This architecture is achieved by embedding a dqlite database within the K3s server process.
 DQLite is short for "distributed SQLite."
 According to https://dqlite.io, it is "*a fast, embedded, persistent SQL database with Raft consensus that is perfect for fault-tolerant IoT and Edge devices.*" This makes it a natural fit for K3s.